csoto-3/pivlab-uncertainty.m/README.md

 ### Files

 - Raw image file sequence (`.tif`).
+  - Defined by `fold_img` in the _USER CONFIGURATION_ section of the script.
+  - Script automatically reads all file paths in this directory.
 - Exported velocity field file sequence (`.txt`).
+  - Defined by `fold_vel` in the _USER CONFIGURATION_ section of the script.
+  - Script automatically reads all file paths in this directory.
 - Exported PIVlab settings file (`.mat`).
+  - Defined by `file_stg` in the _USER CONFIGURATION_ section of the script.
   - Alternatively, provide values manually in the script.
 - Exported PIVlab mask file (`.mat`). _Optional but recommended._
+  - Defined by `file_msk` in the _USER CONFIGURATION_ section of the script.
-  - If masks are not available, the following must be commented out from the script before execution:
+  - If masks are not available....
     - In the _USER CONFIGURATION_ section:
-      - The `file_msk` definition that specifies the mask file.
+      - Set `mask_enable = false`.
     - In the _IMPORT SETTINGS AND MASKS_ section:
-      - The `data_msk` definition that loads the masks.
+      - Comment out `data_msk`, which loads the masks from `file_msk`.
-      - The `masks_all` definition that parses the masks.
+      - Comment out `masks_all`, which parses the masks from `data_msk`.
-    - In the _UNCERTAINTY COMPUTATION_ section:
-      - The masking code block in Step 4 of the `nr = 1:Nr` loop.
+- Output directory, defined by `fold_stat` in the _USER CONFIGURATION_ section
+  of the script.
+- Output file paths, defined by `file_stat` in the _EXPORT UNCERTAINTY FIELDS_
+  section of the script.
+  - This path is automatically generated for each time step based on the `fold_stat` directory.
+  - Users may change the generation logic and file extension if desired.
-- _NOTE:_ Top-level directory paths should be configured in the `pivlab_uncertainty.m` script to reflect the user's naming conventions and operating system.
+- _NOTE:_ All defined directory and file paths should be configured in the `pivlab_uncertainty.m` script to reflect the user's naming conventions and operating system.